Evanzew/react-redux-antd/README.md

-# react-redux-employee-system
+# react-redux-antd-employee-system

-This is a employee system written by react , redux ,etc
+- This is an employee system designed by atnd, react , redux ,etc. And this is my first react self-learning project, please forgive me if there is anything wrong.

-# 我会写一些备注，方便大家理解
+- (At the beginning, this system was designed by react-bootstrap.
+Now, it has been rebuild by atnd.
+I can provide the previous version if needed.)
+- I will write some comments for you to understand this system.

 ## Database Structure (数据库结构)